 Our foreign language assistants are invaluable in bringing to life the languages we teach, as well as allowing pupils to develop and improve their speaking skills ready for the challenges of GCSE.

 Challenge & Extension: The department has an extensive bank of films in the target languages for pupils to watch and we also subscribe to magazines tailored for each age group, to encourage wider reading for pleasure in the target language.
-We participate in national competitions, for example the British Council/HSBC Mandarin Chinese Speaking Competition.

 Year 10-11 French; Italian; Mandarin; Chinese; Spanish GCSE

 Those who possess the skills to communicate in more than one language are increasingly highly valued within our global economy.
 There is no doubt that, when applying to a prestigious university for any academic course, pupils who possess a qualification in a modern foreign language have the edge.
-For this reason, girls study at least one language at GCSE: French, Italian, Mandarin Chinese or Spanish.
+For this reason, pupils study at least one language at GCSE: French, Italian, Mandarin Chinese or Spanish.

 We run exciting inter-curricular residential visits abroad and a range of co-curricular activities to enrich our pupils’ knowledge of the cultures of the target languages.
-Our four foreign language assistants are invaluable in bringing the languages to life and in supporting our pupils individually or in small groups to prepare for the speaking examinations.
+Our foreign language assistants are invaluable in bringing the languages to life and in supporting our pupils individually or in small groups to prepare for the speaking examinations.

 Challenge and Extension: Pupils read and watch films in the target language.
 We subscribe to magazines and regularly use online authentic materials to enhance pupils’ learning experience.
 We participate in the British Council / HSBC Mandarin Chinese Speaking Competition.